How to Get a Google Analytics Certification (& Is It Really Worth It?)

 You can access the courses here.

-The 2018 Google Analytics Bootcamp by Udemy is also a great resource for all things analytics.
+Udemy is also a great resource for anything analytics, offering multiple Google analytics courses for new and experienced users.

 While Google has a lot of resources for getting certified, they aren’t great for those who really want to learn the practical, real-world applications.

-A data bootcamp for both Google Analytics and Google Tag, this course covers all the knowledge and best practice tips and tricks you need to master both programs.
+There are different data bootcamps online that cover all the knowledge and best practice tips and tricks you need to master for Google Analytics.

 In addition, there’s a Google Analytics YouTube Channel that has great reviews for anyone wanting to learn more about the program.